encode/django-rest-framework/docs/api-guide/schemas.md

 **Django REST Framework generates tags automatically with following logic:**
 1. Extract tag from `ViewSet`.
     1. If `ViewSet` name ends with `ViewSet`, or `View`; remove it.
-    2. Convert class name into lowercase words & join each word with a space.
+    2. Convert class name into lowercase words & join each word using a space.

     Examples: